 The most sensitive assumption in determining policy liabilities for fixed index annuities is the rates used to discount the excess projected contract values.
 As indicated above, the discount rate reflects our nonperformance risk.
-If the discount rates used to discount the excess projected contract values at December 31, 2022, were to increase by 100 basis points, the fair value of the embedded derivatives would decrease by \$336.2 million recorded through operations as a decrease in the change in fair value of embedded derivatives and there would be a corresponding decrease of \$124.3 million to our combined balance for deferred policy acquisition costs and deferred sales inducements recorded through operations as an increase in amortization of deferred policy acquisition costs and deferred sales inducements.
-A decrease by 100 basis points in the discount rates used to discount the excess projected contract values would increase the fair value of the embedded derivatives by \$386.4 million recorded through operations as an increase in the change in fair value of embedded derivatives and there would be a corresponding increase of \$147.0 million to our combined balance for deferred policy acquisition costs and deferred sales inducements recorded through operations as a decrease in amortization of deferred policy acquisition costs and deferred sales inducements.
+If the discount rates used to discount the excess projected contract values at December 31, 2022, were to increase by 100 basis points, the fair value of the embedded derivatives would decrease by \$336.2 million recorded through operations as a decrease in the change in fair value of embedded derivatives and there would be a corresponding decrease of \$124.3 million to our combined balance for deferred policy acquisition costs and deferred sales inducements.
+A decrease by 100 basis points in the discount rates used to discount the excess projected contract values would increase the fair value of the embedded derivatives and there would be a corresponding increase of \$124.3 million to our combined balance for deferred policy acquisition costs and deferred sales inducements.
+A decrease by 100 basis points in the discount rates used to discount the excess projected contract values would increase the fair value of the embedded derivatives by \$386.4 million recorded through operations as an increase in the change in fair value of embedded derivatives and there would be a corresponding increase of \$147.0 million to our combined balance for deferred policy acquisition costs and deferred sales inducements recorded through operations as an increase in the change in fair value of embedded derivatives and there would be a corresponding increase of \$147.0 million to our combined balance for deferred policy acquisition costs and deferred sales inducements recorded through operations as a decrease in amortization of deferred policy acquisition costs and deferred sales inducements recorded through operations as a decrease in amortization of deferred policy acquisition costs and deferred sales inducements.